electric-sql/electric/docs/usage/auth/insecure.md

 ## How the server validates auth tokens

-The server running in the Insecure auth mode expects a single required claim `user_id` to be included in the token.
+The server running in the Insecure auth mode expects a single required claim `sub` (formerly `user_id`) to be included in the token.
 All other claims are optional.
 If any of `iat`, `exp`, or `nbf` claims are included, they will be validated according to the JWT specification and so your token will get rejected if any of these standard claims' values are invalid.

 For development purposes, consider omitting standard claims from the token.
 If that's not possible, set a long expiration for your tokens to avoid the need to recreate them periodically or have a new token generated every time the client app is started.